 February 2011 - Detainee Awal Gul collapses and dies of an apparent heart attack after exercising.

 March 7, 2011 - President Obama announces that the U.S. will resume the use of military commissions to prosecute detainees at Guantánamo Bay.

 April 4, 2011 - Attorney General Eric Holder announces that five detainees will face a military trial at Guantánamo Bay.

-April 24, 2011 - Nearly 800 classified U.S. military documents obtained by WikiLeaks reveal details about the alleged terrorist activities of al Qaeda operatives captured and housed at the U.S. Navy's detention facility in Guantánamo Bay, Cuba.
+April 24, 2011 - Nearly 800 classified U.S. military documents obtained by WikiLeaks reveal details about the alleged terrorist activities of al Qaeda operatives captured and housed at the U.S. Navy's detention facility in Guantánamo Bay.
 Included are intelligence assessments of nearly every one of the 779 individuals who have been held at Guantánamo since 2002, according to the Washington Post.

 May 18, 2011 - A detainee identified as Inayatullah (aka Hajji Nassim) commits suicide in his cell.

 September 8, 2012 - A detainee is found dead in his cell.
 U.S. Southern Command later identifies him as Adnan Farhan Abdul Latif, 32, of Yemen.

 March 25, 2013 - U.S. military spokesman Robert Durand announces that 28 of the 166 prisoners detained at Guantánamo Bay are on hunger strikes.
 Ten of the detainees are being force-fed, according to Durand.

 April 13, 2013 - Detainees wielding "improvised weapons" clash with guards.
 Guards respond by firing "four less-than-lethal rounds," according to Joint Task Force Guantánamo.